How to teach financial wisdom to your teen?

 Ask your teen what financial liabilities means.
-Tell them to name one or two liability that the family has (it can be your rentals to bills to anything).
+Tell them to name one or two liabilities that the family has (it can be your rentals to bills to anything).

 Something, typically money, that is owed or due.

-Ask your teen about the types of loan available?
-As them if they know what EMI mean?
+Ask your teen about the types of loan available.
+Ask them if they know what EMI means?
 Ask them if they are aware of any loans the family has taken and for what?

-12 Things to your teen should know to have financial wisdom (What to teach)
+12 Things your teen should know to have financial wisdom (What to teach)

 Many teens do not earn in teenage phase.
 Parents too, don`t expect their children to work and earn from jobs from in their teenage phase.

-But one thing, you can do is to encourage your teen to earn an allowance by doing simple homework like cleaning of their homes or their siblings’ rooms or help siblings in their studies.
+But one thing you can do is to encourage your teen to earn an allowance by doing simple household work like cleaning of their homes or their siblings’ rooms or help siblings in their studies.

 By this way they not only learn responsibility, but they will also take part in their home issues.
 This is important inorder to teach financial wisdom to your teen.

-However, I personally do not pay my teens for doing chores as I feel it needs to be done as being part of the family.
+However, I personally do not pay my teens for doing chores as I feel it needs to be done as they are part of the family.
 But I do give them incentives.

-Such as my daughter takes care of weekly expense of the house.
-Such as milk, eggs adoc expenses.
-She gets INR 700 a week and whatever she saves she can keep it.
+For instance, my daughter takes care of weekly expenses of the house.
+Such as milk, eggs and adhoc expenses.
+She gets INR 700 a week and whatever she saves I let her keep it.

-My Son has a house electricity budget.
+My Son maintains the house electricity budget.
 And for every penny he saves I pay him double.
 But for every penny he overshoots he pays from his pocket money.

 He runs around the house switching off lights, fan etc… And because of this all in the family are very aware of electricity usage.

-As they do not know how much to spend and how much to earn.
-From these number mostly teens do not know about budget.
+They do not know how much to spend and how much to earn.
+Therefore knowledge on budgeting is also very low.

 This is not a good thing at all.
-Budget is the best way to manage and spend money in balance way.
+Budget is the best way to manage and spend money in balanced way.

 Tell your teens how they can properly take care of their expenses by budgeting.
-To teach financial wisdom to your teen, teach them the basics of it and sit along and make their first budget.
-Teenage phase is the perfect age of learning about budgeting and creating a budget.
+To impart financial wisdom to your teen, teach them the basics and sit along and make their first budget.
+Teenage phase is the perfect age for learning about budgeting and creating a budget.

 These days there are also many apps that can help teens to take care of their money right on their mobile phones.
-You can also encourage your teen about these tools and help them how they can use.
+You can also enlighten your teen about these tools and help them and show how they can use these apps.

 But I would encourage the old-fashioned way of having it written down.

-Teach your teen about financial planning financial planning.
+Teach your teen about financial planning.
 Remember financial planning is very different from budgeting.

 Financial planning has 3 steps.
 Teach your teen on how to identify their financial goals, look at what their current situation and make a step by step plan on how to achieve them.

 I have this done for all my three kids, they have it written and pasted where they can see, and they strike out as and when they reach their goal.
-A good way to teach financial wisdom to your teen.
+This is a good way to teach financial wisdom to your teen.